 Over the next four years, DigitalCoinPrice is predicting that COMP will grow significantly in value.
-By the end of 2021, the platform believes Compound will be trading at around $623.12 and will continue to grow fairly steadily across the next two years, save for slight downturn in May 2023.
-By 2025, Compound COMP is expected to have reached well over $1,000 in value, starting the year at roughly $1,260.75.
+By the end of 2022, the platform believes Compound (COMP) will be valued at around $156.21 and will continue to grow fairly steadily across the next two years, save for slight downturn in May 2024.

-However, TradingBeasts Compound price prediction looks somewhat different.
-According to its technical analysis, COMP will grow slowly for much of 2021 and 2022, reaching an average price of around $438 per token before going into a slight decline in the first half of 2023.
-However, by 2025, it is expected that Compound will be worth an average of $725.32 per token.
+TradingBeasts' Compound price predictions look somewhat similar.
+According to its technical analysis, COMP will grow slowly for much of 2022 and 2023, reaching an average price of around $278.06 per token before continuing its growth throughout 2024.
+However, by 2025, it is expected that Compound (COMP) will be worth an average of $388.34 per token.

 Another interesting Compound price prediction came from WalletInvestor.
-It has COMP reaching an average trading price of $851 before the end of 2021, before growing significantly in the coming years.
-According to the platform, Compound will reach a potential high of a staggering $4925.43 before the end of 2025.
+It has COMP reaching an average trading price of $16.64 before the end of 2022, before continuing to drop in value in the coming years.
+According to the platform, Compound (COMP) will reach a potential high of only $2.25 before the end of 2025.

-Looking Further Ahead: Compound Price Predictions for 2030
+Looking Further Ahead: Compound (COMP) Price Predictions for 2030

-DigitalCoinPrice, for example, sees COMP continuing to grow over the next few years.
-Having gone past the $1000 mark as early as 2024, the platform predicts that Compound will have a reasonably difficult 2026, but by 2030 it will be closing in on the $2000 mark, with an average trading price of over $1,959.
+DigitalCoinPrice, for example, sees Compound (COMP) continuing to grow over the next few years.
+Having gone past the $295 mark as early as 2024, the platform predicts that Compound will have a reasonably difficult 2026, but by 2030 Compound will be closing in on the $500 mark, with an average trading price of over $496.29.

-Meanwhile, Coin Price Forecast has made a very optimistic Compoind price prediction.
-The platform sees COMP growing by over 350% by the end of 2025, reaching an impressive price of $1,919 by the end of the year.
-Compound will then see five years of sustained growth, before closing 2030 at a predicted price of $3,104.
+Meanwhile, Coin Price Forecast has made a little less enthusiastic Compound price prediction.
+The platform sees COMP growing by the end of 2025, reaching an impressive price of $285 by the end of the year.
+Compound will then see five years of sustained growth, before closing 2030 at a predicted price of $379.

 Crypto-Rating has gone even further.
-They have Compound potentially topping out at over $2500 per coin in 2030.
+They have predicted the Compound coin to potentially topping out at over $2,500 per coin in 2030.